gtinside/sentiment_analysis/README.md

 #### Output
 <hr/>

-The output of this analysis is a Tree Map representing the trend based on sentiments in the received tweets
+The output of this analysis is a Tree Map representing the trend based on sentiments on the received tweets

 ![Tree Map](/docs/images/sentimentanalysis.png)